cldf/cldf/README.md

 - `Source`: Semikolon-separated source specifications, of the form *<source_ID>[<source context>]*, e.g. *http://glottolog.org/resource/reference/id/318814[34]*, or *meier2015[3-12]* where *meier2015* is a citation key in the accompanying BibTeX file.
 - `Example`: Semikolon-separated example specifications, of the form *<example_ID>[<context>]*, e.g. *http://apics-online.info/sentences/1-1[exception]*, or* sentence5* where *sentence5* is an ID in `clds.igt.csv`.
 - `Comment`: Free text comment.

+The core data file may also be encoded in tsv, i.e. using the `tab` character as column separator.
+If so, this must be indicated by using `.tsv` as filename extension.
+(Tools like `csvkit` can be used to easily convert from tsv to csv.)

 #### Compatibility